Soviet Soldiers’ Cemetery and "Figure of a Mother with a Burning Flame in her Hands”

 43

-Located in Inčukalns region, in the territory of Indrāni dendrological park, near the A2 motorway.
+Located in Inčukalns municipality, in the territory of Indrāni dendrological park, near the A2 highway.

-The Red Army Cemetery was established during the Soviet occupation after World War II.
-224 soldiers have been reburied in the park of Inčukalns manor (the number of casualties may vary).
-The historical buildings of the manor were destroyed during the Latvian War of Independence.
+The Red Army Cemetery was established during the Soviet occupation period after World War II.
+224 soldiers are reburied in the Inčukalns Manor Park (sources may differ in the number of fallen).
+The historic buildings of the manor were destroyed during the Latvian War of Independence.

-Most Red Army cemeteries were built after the war, when special groups of people reburied soldiers.
+Most Red Army cemeteries were established after the war, when special groups of people reburied the remains of soldiers.
 It was a difficult and very unpleasant job.
-Weak organization and low motivation led to a number of errors, such as in the accounting of reburials.
-Those responsible for the maintenance of the cemetery were identified.
-Most often they were schools, collective farms and factories.
-The Soviet farm or state farm "Gauja" had to take care of this cemetery.
-The goal of Soviet propaganda was to break into all walks of life.
-An integral part was the Russification of political, economic and cultural life, which was officially called "rapprochement with the great Russian people" or "modernization".
-The occupying forces became "liberators," and Red Army cemeteries were part of the ideological infrastructure.
-The memory of the soldiers became a means of theatrical performance and political manipulation.
+Poor organization and low motivation led to a number of errors, for example, in the accounting of those reburied.
+Those responsible for maintaining the cemeteries were appointed.
+Most often, these were schools, collective farms and factories.
+The Soviet farm or state farm “Gauja” was supposed to take care of this cemetery.
+The goal of Soviet propaganda was to penetrate all spheres of life.
+An integral part was the Russification of political, economic and cultural life, which was officially called “approaching the great Russian people” or “modernization”.
+The occupation troops turned into “liberators”, and the Red Army cemeteries were part of the ideological infrastructure.
+The memory of soldiers became a theatrical performance and a means of political manipulation.

-Today you can see the territory of the cemetery, where there is a sculpture "Mother's image with a burning flame in her hands".
-Rare and specially protected tree species grow in Indrāni Dendrological Park.
+Today, you can visit the cemetery area, where the sculpture “Image of a Mother with a Burning Flame in Her Hands” is located.
+Rare and specially protected tree species grow in the Indrāni Dendrological Park.

 Used sources and references:

-Yearbook of the Latvian Occupation Museum.
-Liberators as conquerors.
+Latvian Occupation Museum Yearbook.
+Liberators as Conquerors.
 Riga: Latvian Occupation Museum Society.
-2006
+2006.